 A father not married to the mother can get this if the two of them make an agreement called a Parental Responsibility Agreement, or by court order.
 Without parental responsibility, a father has no right, for instance, to consent to medical treatment or be involved in the child’s education.

 So, if the couple split up, the mother automatically has the right to have the children with her where she wishes and the father has no say at all, unless he has an agreement or court order.

 - marrying the mother of your child

 - entering into a voluntary Parental Responsibility Agreement with the mother

 - obtaining a Parental Responsibility Order from the court.

 Before the court will make an order granting parental responsibility, a father would need to establish that there is a degree of commitment to the child, a degree of attachment exists between the child and the father, and that the application is being made purely in the interests of the child’s welfare.

 Once you have parental responsibility, it must be exercised appropriately and jointly with the mother of the child.

 Parental responsibility comes to an end when the child attains the age of 18, years or earlier if a court order is made.

 Woolley & Co can draft a parental responsibility agreement for a fixed fee.
-Call us on 0800 3213832 or book here or book an initial free appointment below.
+Call us on 0800 3213832 or request a call using our online form.